AWCXV/EvaNet/README.md

 ---

 ### <img width="22" src="icons/announcement.png"> Announcement
-- 2026-04-03 This paper has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence.
+- Apr 03, 2026 Our paper has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-- 2026-04-14 The online evaluation platform **EvaJudge** is now available: 👉http://evanet.online:5001
+- Apr 14, 2026 The online evaluation platform **EvaJudge** is now available: 👉 http://evanet.online:5001
-- 2026-04-21 Results of CVPR 25' TDFusion are now presented in the Public Leaderboard.
+- Apr 21, 2026 Results of TDFusion (CVPR 2025) have been added to the Public Leaderboard.
-- 2026-04-21 (v1.1.3) Now you can click names to see the fusion examples of corresponding methods.
+- Apr 21, 2026 (v1.1.3) Support visualization: click a method name to view its fusion examples.

 ---
 ### <img width="22" src="icons/usage.png"> EvaJudge Usage